NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 #### Another example on app actions utilizing states, using [Building Operator](https://new.siemens.com/us/en/products/buildingtechnologies/automation/talon/software/building-operator.html?stc=ussi100451&sp_source=ussi100451&&s_kwcid=AL!464!3!435315652461!b!!g!!%2Bbuilding%20%2Boperator&ef_id=CjwKCAjw8df2BRA3EiwAvfZWaAsQmgot5Ph-nGBB8rW1QLLr870q2HW-qzMKhqtQb1QvlPBVJxho5BoCmtMQAvD_BwE:G:s) building control product of Siemens.

 In the below state diagram there are 3 states.
 We begin where both left and right panes exist.
 If the right pane is deleted (delete point / red flow), only the left pane exists.
-If the left pane is deleted (delete device - blue flow), both panes go away and the UI get redirected.
+If the left pane is deleted (delete device - blue flow), both panes go away and the UI is redirected.

 ![deleting building points and controllers](../../assets/images/ui-state/delete-states.PNG)

 Testing the UI, you might chose to delete the right pane (red flow) and then in another test you might choose to delete the left pane (blue flow).
 This leaves out 1 final path through the state diagram where right pane and then left pane are deleted one at a time.

 We already covered deleting the right pane in a UI test (red path).
-Why not avoid repeating this test and utilize app app actions, getting access to the delete function in the source code and using `cy.invoke()` to call it?
+Why not avoid repeating this test and utilize app actions, getting access to the delete function in the source code and using `cy.invoke()` to call it?

 ```javascript
 it('Component test: delete right pane and then left', () => {